 While Ph.D.s are typically heavy on research, professional doctorates are heavy on application of knowledge to a specific professional field.
 The body of knowledge developed in a Ph.D. program may be slightly broader, while the knowledge built in a professional doctorate program is tailored more directly to a specific career.

 Both programs have similar application processes, but the Ph.D. program may take slightly longer to complete on average than the professional doctorate program does.
-Finally, professional doctorates tend to earn slightly more than Ph.D. graduates.
+Finally, professional degree PhD program graduates tend to earn slightly more than Ph.D. graduates.

-If you’re interested in pursuing a doctorate degree, whether it’s a professional doctorate or a Ph.D., you’ll want to research your programs before applying.
+If you’re interested in pursuing a doctorate degree, you’ll need to consider a professional doctorate degree vs PhD.
+You’ll want to research your programs before applying.
 Sites like CollegeRank can help you to narrow your options by providing curated college rankings geared to a number of different factors, from campus size to return on investment, and more.

 To get started on your search for a doctorate program, don’t miss these rankings from CollegeRank: